Some Things May Always be Wrong

 My smell sensation is almost zero.
 I do not recognise toilet smells, perspiration smells or any kind of perfume fragrance.

-My touch sensation is impaired.
+My touch sensation is significantly impaired.
 I cannot distinguish between wet and dry towels on the washing line.
 I have reduced left hand dexterity, manipulating coins in a purse is almost impossible with my left hand.
 Cutting fingernails on either hand with clippers is very clumsy.
 I have significantly impaired ability to write legibly with my right hand, I haven't signed my name the same twice in succession since my TBI.